innovationOUtside/oucb-config-generator/database_service_example.md

       - schemadisplay-magic>=0.0.7
 scripts:
   - stage: deploy
+    # Modisy the config file to listen to
+    # public incoming IP addresses
     commands:
       - sed -e "s/[#]\?listen_addresses = .*/listen_addresses = '*'/g" -i "/etc/postgresql/$PG_VERSION/main/postgresql.conf"

+# Aff postrgresql as a service
 services:
   - postgresql

+# Add some convenience environment variables
+# We should probably try to install a specified major version
+# of the postgresql package, rather than guessing at it here.
+# The PLOOMBER environment settings disable the data
+# collection embedded in the jupysql (SQL magic) package.
 environment:
   - name: PG_VERSION
     value: "15"